How to Find Fantastic AI Papers: Self-Rankings as a Powerful Predictor of Scientific Impact Beyond Peer Review: Self-rankings outperform review scores in predicting citations

-Figure~\ref{fig:rank_vs_score} further validated the findings by stratifying submission pairs into four groups with similar pre- or post-rebuttal scores.
-For example, if an author ranked submission $A$ as better than $B$, this pair was only included if their review scores were close, for example, both between 5 and 6.
+Figure~\ref{fig:rank_vs_score} further validates the findings by stratifying submission pairs into four groups with similar pre- or post-rebuttal scores.
+For example, an author ranks a submission $A$ as better than $B$, and this pair will only be included if their review scores are close, for example, both between 5 and 6.
 Figure~\ref{fig:summery_cond_score} in the Supplementary Material shows the number of authors with multiple ranked submissions within each review score group.
 Even within groups of similar review scores, high-ranked papers by authors tended to accumulate more citations than their low-ranked counterparts.
 Notably, submissions with pre-rebuttal scores in the 5 to 6 range received the highest citation counts on average, driven by the two most-cited papers in our dataset, both ranked first by their authors.
-Moreover, the citation gap between high- and low-ranked papers widened as review scores increased.
-This suggested that while review scores correlate with paper impact, they may not be able to identify the most impactful work.
-In particular, in high-score regimes, authors' self-rankings provided more complementary information that helped capture high-impact papers.
+Moreover, the citation gap between high- and low-ranked papers widens as review scores increase.
+This suggests that while review scores correlates with paper impact, they may not be able to identify the most impactful work.
+In particular, in high-score regimes, authors' self-rankings provide more complementary information that helps capture high-impact papers.

-As in Section~\ref{par:rank_vs_avg_ciation}, in addition, we placed the highest-scored submissions in one group and the lowest-scored submissions in the other.
-We first observed that authors' self-rankings were more effective than either review scores or final decisions in identifying well-cited papers.
-In Table~\ref{tab:well-cited}, among the 22 submissions with citation counts exceeding 150, 14 appeared in the high pre-rebuttal score group, compared to 18 in the high-ranked group.
-In contrast, 6 of these well-cited submissions fell into the low pre-rebuttal score group, compared to only 4 in the low-ranked group.
+As in Section~\ref{par:rank_vs_avg_ciation}, in addition, we place the highest-scored submissions in one group and the lowest-scored submissions in the other.
+We first observe that authors' self-rankings are more effective than either review scores or final decisions in identifying well-cited papers.
+In Table~\ref{tab:well-cited}, among the 22 submissions with citation counts exceeding 150, 14 appeared in the high pre-rebuttal score group, compared to 17 in the high-ranked group.
+In contrast, 6 of these well-cited submissions fell into the low pre-rebuttal score group, compared to 5 in the low-ranked group.
 Turning to final decisions, 15 of these submissions were accepted by ICML 2023, while 7 were rejected.
 Notably, 4 of the rejected submissions were nonetheless ranked as the top paper by at least one of their authors.